penncoeval/penncoeval/pages/about.md

 We plan to conduct workshops, tutorials and panel discussions on various topics.
 Here are some relevant topics of discussion:

-* Expert needs analysis: Discussion about how language (and broadly AI) models can support experts in various fields – this can include established tasks performed by experts as well as novel use cases where AI systems could be useful.
+* Expert needs analysis: How can language (and broadly AI) models support experts in various fields – this can include established tasks performed by experts as well as novel use cases where AI systems could be useful.
-* Ethical implications: Ethical discussions surrounding the use of AI models.
+* Ethical implications: What are the ethical implications of the use of AI models for various use cases?
 This could include bias, misinformation, and moral issues.
-* Societal implications: Impact of AI on the workforce and the future of work.
+* Societal implications: What is the potential impact of AI on the workforce and the future of work in different fields?
-* Accessibility: Ensuring that language models are equally accessible to all users.
+* Accessibility: How can we ensure that language models are equally accessible to all users?
-* Privacy concerns: Issues concerning user privacy and handling of sensitive information.
+* Privacy concerns: How can we handle potential concerns regarding user privacy and handling of sensitive information?
-* Legal and policy considerations: Legal concerns related to deployment of language models, such as copyrights, content generation rights etc.
+* Legal and policy considerations: How can we handle concerns related to deployment of language models, such as copyrights, content generation rights etc?
-* Future Directions: Potential interdisciplinary directions that are worthy of exploration.
+* Future Directions: Any potential interdisciplinary directions that are worthy of exploration.

 ## Call for Participation